TirzaBoi/Undermentia/dialogue _system_documentation.md

 # DIALOGUE SYSTEM DOCUMENTATION

 This is a detailed explanation of the dialogue system used by this project.
 The system works on basis of a CSV file containing all the dialogue information needed.
 To access this information, use function ```get_dialogue_csv(string: dialogue_id)``` which returns a struct consisting of: ```string: text, real: txt_speed, string: next, bool: auto, instanceId: font```.
 To create a dialogue textbox with a selected text, use the function ```display_dialogue(string: dialogue_id, opt.
 InstanceId: creator_id)```.
 To reuse a dialogue textbox with a selected text, use the function ```display_dialogue_textbox(string: dialogue_id, instanceId: textbox_id, opt.
 InstanceId: creator_id)```.
 The creator id is used to send events(e.g. Dialogue options selection, custom event, etc.) back to the creating instance.
 You can also use a raw dialogue struct instead of the dialogue_id.
+To create a new dialogue page(same textbox, but a new dialogue), use `///`, and to force a new line, use `//`.

 ## Tags